 Over the past 10 years, an average 27 R5 Large Lot Residential lots were approved per year within the city.
-The evidence identifies that there is capacity for approximately 457 lots within the existing R5 Large Lot Residential zoned land and planned investigation areas.
-This meets the demand for approximately 16 years at the current rate.
-Once remaining supply is exhausted, alternatives to R5 Large Lot Residential should be explored.
+The evidence identifies that there is capacity within the existing R5 Large Lot Residential zoned land and investigation areas.
+This meets the demand for approximately 15 years at the current rate.